Alcohol, Drug & Smoking Policy

 Work Events

 When representing the Society outside of normal working hours, colleagues are expected to take a responsible attitude to alcohol.
 Illegal drugs are strictly prohibited at all times.
 Colleagues should bear in mind that they are representing the Society and must not do anything to jeopardise its reputation.
-For the avoidance of doubt, this includes both events organised by the Society and where colleagues are reasonably identifiable as a Society colleague, or where interacting with other work colleagues.

 Medication